-All The Proof Donald Trump's No Friend To The LGBTQ Community Comes This Weekend
+All The Proof You Need That Trump's No LGBTQ Ally

 Donald Trump is a different kind of Republican.
 He'll tell you this, and so will most Republicans.
 Perhaps the most high profile break from traditional Republican dogma is his words in support of the LGBTQ community.
 In Trump's speech at the Republican National Convention, he said, "As your President, I will do everything in my power to protect our LGBTQ citizens from the violence and oppression of a hateful foreign ideology," and then, in response to the crowd, "I must say as a Republican it is so nice to hear you cheering for what I just said."
 This speech came just a few minutes after the businessman Peter Thiel spoke at the RNC, saying "I am proud to be gay.
 I am proud to be a Republican."